ramblinrocketclub/website/content/_index.md

 content_title = "What is Ramblin' Rocket Club?"
 +++

 The Ramblin’ Rocket Club (NAR Section 701 - GTRC) is one of the biggest student-led organizations in Georgia Tech’s School of Aerospace Engineering.
 Our active membership consists of over 100 BS, MS, and Ph.D. students working on a diverse set of projects, ranging from competitive rocketry to high altitude balloons for cube-satellite research.

-Learn more about our sub-teams below!
+# Contact Us!
+Email: ramblinrocketclub@gmail.com
+Instagram: @ramblinrocketclub
+Linkedin & Facebook: Ramblin' Rocket Club

 ## High Powered Rocketry